Paper Source: 2013 Sale to Investcorp

 In 2013, Paper Source was sold to Investcorp.
 In 2015, after opening their 100th store, Paper Source hired a new CEO, Winnie Park, and opened a large warehouse facility in Forest Park, IL.

 In March 2020, Paper Source acquired 30 stores from bankrupt stationery retailer Papyrus.
 With this acquisition, Paper Source grew to over 165 stores.

 In March 2021, Paper Source filed for Chapter 11 bankruptcy.

-2021 Sale to Barnes and Noble
+2021 Sale to Barnes & Noble

 On May 11, 2021, news sites started reporting that Paper Source had emerged from bankruptcy and sold to Barnes & Noble.
 The sale would save about 130 stores and 1,700 employees.
 Barnes & Noble CEO James Daunt will oversee both companies.
 While the two businesses plan to operate independently, it hinted at possible partnerships in the future.

 On June 25, 2021, James Daunt appointed Jenica Myszkowski CEO.
 She had previously served as the company's Chief Operating Officer.